Training and professional development

-Everyone has a responsibility to be informed about sexual, domestic and family violence.
+Everyone has a responsibility to be informed about domestic, family and sexual violence.

-It’s important to know how to respond to sexual, domestic and family violence in a helpful way.
+It’s important to know how to respond to domestic, family and sexual violence in a helpful way.
 Frontline workers and professionals within the health, community and human services sectors have extra responsibilities.
 These responsibilities will depend on their qualifications, training and experience in being able to:

 Training to provide a universal response should give staff a basic understanding of the dynamics of sexual assault and domestic and family violence, its links to mental health, alcohol and drug misuse as well as workers’ legal duties.
 It should cover the basics of how violence impacts on people’s emotional, social, physical and psychological wellbeing.
-It should also provide an understanding of diversity, equality and human rights issues as related to sexual, domestic and family violence.
+It should also provide an understanding of diversity, equality and human rights issues as related to domestic, family and sexual violence.